Asinnajaq

-Biography
+Early life and education

-Asinnajaq was born in Inukjuak, Nunavik, and is currently based out of Montreal, Quebec.
-The name “Asinnajaq” is a family name that means “nomadic outlier” in the local Inuktitut dialect.
+Isabella Rose Rowan-Weetaluktuk was born in Inukjuak, Nunavik in 1991.
+The name asinnajaq is a family name that means “nomadic outlier” in the local Inuktitut dialect.
 Her mother, Carol Rowan, is a university professor, while her father, Jobie Weetaluktuk, is a filmmaker.
 She studied film at the Nova Scotia College of Art and Design at the university in Halifax.

 She assisted her father on Timuti (2012), a film he made in Inukjuak, home of their extended family.
 She is the niece of Daniel Weetaluktuk, the first Inuk archeologist in Canada, who is the subject of her upcoming short film Daniel.

-Work
+Film career

-Through her artistic work, Asinnajaq draws her inspiration from the notion of respect for human rights, and the desire to explore her Inuit heritage.
+Through her artistic work, asinnajaq draws her inspiration from the notion of respect for human rights, and the desire to explore her Inuit heritage.
 Her practice is grounded in research and collaboration.
 Her short film Upinnaqusittik, made in 2016, premiered at iNuit Blanche, the first ever circumpolar arts festival in St. John's.
 While working for the National Film Board, drawing on their archives, she directed her film Three Thousand in 2017.

+Curatorial practice

 Alongside her artistic work, she has led Inuit culture workshops at the McCord Museum with her mother.
 Asinnajaq was also part of the curatorial team at the Canadian Pavilion at the 2019 Venice Biennale.
 In 2020 Asinnajaq received a Sobey Art Award.

+In 2024, asinnajaq became the guest curator for the exhibition ᐆᒻᒪᖁᑎᒃ uummaqutik: essence of life at the Montreal Museum of Fine Arts, presenting selections from the museum's collection of Inuit art.

+Personal

+asinnajaq is currently based out of Montreal, Quebec.